abdullah-muhammedd/hfdp-by-example/5-abstract-factory-pattern/README.md

    - Maintains single responsibility principle
    - Enables easy extension for new job providers

-2. **Design Considerations**

-   - Abstract Factory vs Factory Method
-   - Singleton pattern for provider
-   - Dependency injection in factories

-3. **TypeScript Features Used**
-   - Abstract classes
-   - Interfaces
-   - Map for factory registry

-## 📝 Notes

-### Why Dependency Injection for Factories?

-The factories are injected into the provider using a Map because:

-- Improves testability by allowing mock factories
-- Enables easy extension with new factory types
-- Provides runtime flexibility in factory configuration
-- Follows dependency inversion principle

 ## 🤝 Contributing

 Feel free to use this as a learning resource or extend it with: